Case background in brief

 Dispute resolution mechanisms

-Agreements should establish a structured process for resolving disputes, typically starting with negotiation, followed by mediation, and escalating to arbitration or litigation as needed.
+Agreements should establish a structured process for resolving disputes, typically beginning with negotiation, then mediation, and escalating to arbitration or litigation where necessary.

 Your success starts with the right guidance.